Lithium-Ion Battery Recycling Plant To Be Built In Taiwan By RecycLiCo & Zenith - CleanTechnica

 Taiwan is a tech giant, and now it’s going to be home to the newest lithium-ion battery recycling plant.
-RecycLiCo Battery Materials Inc. and Zenith Chemical Corporation have created a 50–50 joint venture for the project, which will be able to recycle 2,000 metric tons per year of lithium-ion batteries.
+RecycLiCo Battery Materials Inc. and Zenith Chemical Corporation have created a 50–50 joint venture for the project, which will be able to recycle 2,000 metric tons per year of black mass material.
 The project will entail $25 million of investment to start.

 After recycling and processing lithium-ion battery waste, the factory will produce cathode active material, lithium hydroxide monohydrate, and lithium carbonate.